Hostdon/pleroma/docs/installation/gentoo_en.md

 ### A note on licenses, the AGPL, and deployment procedures

-If you do not plan to make any modifications to your Pleroma instance, cloning directly from the main repo will get you what you need.
-However, if you plan on doing any contributions to upstream development, making changes or modifications to your instance, making custom themes, or want to play around--and let's be honest here, if you're using Gentoo that is most likely you--you will save yourself a lot of headache later if you take the time right now to fork the Pleroma repo and use that in the following section.
+If you do not plan to make any modifications to your Akkoma instance, cloning directly from the main repo will get you what you need.
+However, if you plan on doing any contributions to upstream development, making changes or modifications to your instance, making custom themes, or want to play around--and let's be honest here, if you're using Gentoo that is most likely you--you will save yourself a lot of headache later if you take the time right now to fork the Akkoma repo and use that in the following section.

-Not only does this make it much easier to deploy changes you make, as you can commit and pull from upstream and all that good stuff from the comfort of your local machine then simply `git pull` on your instance server when you're ready to deploy, it also ensures you are compliant with the Affero General Public Licence that Pleroma is licenced under, which stipulates that all network services provided with modified AGPL code must publish their changes on a publicly available internet service and for free.
-It also makes it much easier to ask for help from and provide help to your fellow Pleroma admins if your public repo always reflects what you are running because it is part of your deployment procedure.
+Not only does this make it much easier to deploy changes you make, as you can commit and pull from upstream and all that good stuff from the comfort of your local machine then simply `git pull` on your instance server when you're ready to deploy, it also ensures you are compliant with the Affero General Public Licence that Akkoma is licenced under, which stipulates that all network services provided with modified AGPL code must publish their changes on a publicly available internet service and for free.
+It also makes it much easier to ask for help from and provide help to your fellow Akkoma admins if your public repo always reflects what you are running because it is part of your deployment procedure.

 ### Install media / graphics packages (optional, see [`docs/installation/optional/media_graphics_packages.md`](docs/installation/optional/media_graphics_packages.md))